danielkagemann/real-estate/README.md

 ##### details

-- related properties
 - with map
 - sending with error or success message
 - add view all photos

 ##### compare

+- go to listing
-- comparison of two properties
+- feature comparison

 ##### administration